 Appreciative Inquiry for Change Management: Using AI to Facilitate Organizational Development

-The conversational based practice highlighted in AI is outlined and described how it can be practically applied.
-Throughout the book, in-depth exploration is provided on skills that support integrated conversation practice such as question creation, learning to be a conversational practitioner, and leveraging stories within an organization.
+The conversational based practice highlighted in AI is outlined and described as to how it can be practically applied.
+Throughout the book, in-depth exploration is provided on skills that support integrated conversation practices, such as question creation, learning to be a conversational practitioner, and leveraging stories within an organization.

 In the later portions of the book, the skills, perspectives, and approaches are pulled together in a more applied format.
 A conversation-based approach is presented to address organizational challenges.
 Within this model, AI is featured as a prevalent approach in doing so.